Pat Spillane: Media career

-Spillane has been described as "one of the first trailblazers in the field of product endorsement" within Gaelic games, featuring in print advertisements for cattle feed Tend-R-Leen, in which he said: "For my money there's no better substitute for Tend-R-Leen".

 Following retirement from Gaelic football, Spillane developed a career in the media.
 He joined The Sunday Game team as a co-commentator in 1992 before later working as a studio analyst.

-For a brief time Spillane presented The Sunday Game highlights programme during the summer months until 2009.
+For a brief time, Spillane presented The Sunday Game highlights programme during the summer months until 2009.

-As an analyst of games Spillane has often expressed his disdain for Ulster football teams, particularly those of Armagh, Tyrone and, latterly, Donegal.
+As an analyst of games, Spillane has often expressed his disdain for Ulster football teams, particularly those of Armagh, Tyrone and, latterly, Donegal.
 In 2003, he described Armagh's and Tyrone's style of defence as puke football.
-This earned him yet another appearance on Reeling in the Years, following on from most of the 1970s and 1980s.
-Latterly, Spillane has drawn attention to himself by mocking Tyrone's complex GPS trackers, referring to the devices as "bras."
-In the All-Ireland final between Kerry and Donegal in 2014 when Kerry engaged in the same type of puke football, Spillane, instead of criticising it, claimed it was master tactical stuff.
-The final itself is regarded as one of the worst and most boring in living memory due to Kerry's adoption of the "puke football" style of play.
+This led him to another appearance on Reeling in the Years, following on from most of the 1970s and 1980s.
+Latterly, Spillane has mocked Tyrone's GPS trackers, referring to the devices as "bras."

-In 2011, Spillane aired his views of the Donegal senior football team, to the point where he branded their style of play Shi'ite football.
+In 2011, Spillane aired his views of the Donegal senior football team, he branded their style of play Shite football.
 After Donegal's Ulster Senior Football Championship defeat of Antrim in May 2011, Spillane was critical on The Sunday Game of Ryan Bradley, scorer of two points in his first Ulster start, being in receipt of the man-of-the-match award.
-Spillane claimed Bradley was "the best of a bad bunch" and didn't deserve the award at all, causing Donegal manager Jim McGuinness to react furiously.
+Spillane said Bradley was "the best of a bad bunch" and didn't deserve the award at all, causing Donegal manager Jim McGuinness to react furiously.
 McGuinness called Spillane's comments "way over the top".
-Spillane changed his tune completely in 2012, prompting much surprise in the county.

-Spillane also has a weekly column in the Sunday World newspaper.
+Spillane has a weekly column in the Sunday World newspaper.

-Spillane has appeared as himself on an episode of Irish soap opera Fair City.
+Spillane has appeared as himself in an episode of the Irish soap opera Fair City.

 On 9 July 2022, Spillane announced his retirement as a pundit on The Sunday Game after three decades and that the 2022 All-Ireland Football Final would be his last appearance.
 He appeared as a guest on The Late Late Show at the earliest available opportunity on 2 September to speak about this.